- Fernando Alonso

 Brack helped put together a deal for Ericsson, still just 16 years old at the time, to race in the 2007 Formula BMW UK Championship and he won the title with seven race victories.
 A step up to British Formula 3 followed and after finishing fifth in his first year, he combined some European F3 races with a full assault on the Japanese F3 championship.
 He won the title in his first season in Japan and by the end of the year was competing in the GP2 Asia Series.

 For 2010 he took part in the full GP2 Series with Super Nova and his first victory came in the sprint race at the Valencia street circuit.
 In 2011 he joined iSport, but despite a better season overall, failed to score a victory.

-His first feature race win came at Spa-Francorchamps in 2012 and for 2013 he joined reigning champions DAMS.
+His first feature race win came at Spa-Francorchamps in his third year in GP2 in 2012 and for 2013 he joined reigning champions DAMS.
 However, he failed to repeat the success of Davide Valsecchi before him and had to settle for sixth in the standings at the end of the year.

-Nevertheless, the results were still enough to secure him a race drive at Caterham with the help of funding from his personal sponsors.
-Overall, he did little in his rookie year to shake the reputation of a pay driver, often failing to beat Kamui Kobayashi and one-off team-mate Andre Lotterer - though his performances did pick up in the latter part of the year.
-Caterham went into administration before the season was out and Ericsson failed to drive for the team as it returned for the finale in Abu Dhabi, having been signed by Sauber for the 2015 season where he will partner Felipe Nasr.
+Nevertheless, the results were still enough to secure him a race drive at Caterham for 2014 ... albeit with the help of funding from his personal sponsors.
+Overall, he did little in his rookie year to shake the reputation of a pay driver, often failing to beat Kamui Kobayashi and one-off team-mate Andre Lotterer -- although his performances picked up in the latter part of the year.
+Caterham went into administration before the season was out and Ericsson opted not to drive for the team as it returned for the finale in Abu Dhabi, having signed a deal with Sauber for the 2015 season alongside Felipe Nasr.

-Career low Being out-qualified by Andre Lotterer at the 2014 Belgian Grand Prix in what was his temporary Caterham's team-mate's second day of driving a Formula One car.
+Career low Being out-qualified by Andre Lotterer at the 2014 Belgian Grand Prix in what was his temporary Caterham's teammate's second day of driving a Formula One car.